elvisun/pokemon-auto-egg-hatcher/README.md

 4. auto click the xcode buttons to constantly uploading the location

 ##What do I need?
-A mac and an iphone/ipad
+A mac and an iphone/ipad.
+An android version is still under development, any help would be appreciated.

 ##What can I do with this app?
 1. Hatch pokemon eggs